Klarna Buy Now, Pay Later Review

 U.S. citizens that are at least 18, have a bank account and can receive texts may be eligible for Klarna.
 Applicants must also have a “positive credit history.”
 Other than that, requirements are vague.

-Every time you use Klarna, it evaluates your eligibility based on your Klarna payment and borrowing history.
+Klarna also evaluates your eligibility based on your Klarna payment and borrowing history.
 You might be creditworthy for some items but not others.
 For example, you could be approved to finance a $150 pair of sneakers but not a $1,000 patio furniture set.

 Due to company guidelines, you can’t use Klarna for some purchases, including:

-- Bill or rent payments
+- Utility bill or rent payments

 - Gift cards